 Crested Butte, called Colorado’s last great ski town, is known for world-class downhill skiing at Crested Butte Mountain Resort (CBMR).
 CBMR offers lessons and rentals for those new to skiing or people who don’t want to travel with their gear.
 There is terrain suitable for beginners all the way to experts and everyone in between.
 With a variety of runs for every skill level, your whole group can get out and enjoy the slopes.

-When downhill skiing, remember:
+When downhill skiing, remember these trail etiquette tips:

 - Always stay in control and be able to stop or avoid hitting other people or objects.